-You can also search most of the databases by using the Database Results tab located next to the Catalog Results tab on the Library's main catalog search page.
+You can also search most of the databases from the Bento box search results displayed in the third box to the right.

 Depending on your search, a Research Starter may appear at the top of the Database Results list, providing an introduction to your topic as well as a bibliography.
 Your search results are automatically narrowed to include only full text materials.
 To narrow the results further, use the other Limit Search Results facets on the right side of the search results screen.